Tunable Half-Metallicity and Edge Magnetism of H-saturated InSe Nanoribbons: tight-binding model

-The parameters of the Hamiltonian defined above are determined by taking advantage of the maximally localized Wannier functions (MLWFs) \cite{marzari2012maximally}.
-Using the fact that there are two bands for each spin around the Fermi energy, we construct a set of two spin-dependent MLWFs $|w^{\sigma}_{i}(r)\rangle$ for $N$-H-ZISN ($N$=5--12).
-The resulting MLWFs are depicted in Fig.~\ref{fig:label5}(a).
-The Wannier orbitals (WF1 and WF2) are localized along the Se- and In- terminated edge, respectively.
-We then transform the DFT Hamiltonian in the MLWFs basis $\langle w^{\sigma}_{i}|H|w^{\sigma}_{j}\rangle$ and determine the parameters appearing in Eq.~(\ref{hamilt}), i.e. the on-site energies $\varepsilon^{\sigma}_{i}$ and hoppings integrals $t^{\sigma}_{ij}$.
-The relevant parameters and the resulting MLWF spreads are given in Table~\ref{table:label1}, while schematic representation of the TB model is shown in Fig.~\ref{fig:label5}(b).
-Already for $N=5$, the interaction between the two H-ZISN edges is so weak that the corresponding hoppings can be neglected ($|t^{\sigma}_{ij}|<$0.01 eV).
+The parameters of the Hamiltonian defined above are determined by making use of the Wannier functions (WFs) \cite{marzari2012maximally}.
+Spin-polarized DFT electronic structure of a periodic material is characterized by the band dispersion $\epsilon^{\sigma}_{ik}$ and extended Bloch states $|\psi^{\sigma}_{nk}\rangle$, defined in terms of the band index $n$, crystal momentum $k$, and spin projection $\sigma$.
+Using the fact that there are two weakly interacting bands for each spin around the Fermi energy in H-ZISNs, we construct a set of two spin-dependent WFs $|w^{\sigma}_{i}(r)\rangle$ for $N$-H-ZISN ($N$=5--12).
+To this end, we do Fourier transform of the corresponding Bloch states, $|w^{\sigma}_{nR}\rangle=\sum_{k}e^{-ikR}|\psi_{nk}^{\sigma}\rangle$.
+The resulting WFs are schematically depicted in Fig.~\ref{fig:label5}(a).
+The Wannier orbitals (WF1 and WF2) are localized along the Se- and In-edge, respectively.
+We then transform the DFT Hamiltonian in the WFs basis $\langle w^{\sigma}_{i}|H|w^{\sigma}_{j}\rangle$ and determine parameters appearing in Eq.~(\ref{hamilt}), i.e. the on-site energies $\varepsilon^{\sigma}_{i}$ and hoppings integrals $t^{\sigma}_{ij}$.
+For this purpose, we use the {\sc wannier90} code \cite{mostofi}.
+The relevant parameters as well as WF spreads, $\Omega_i^{\sigma}=\langle w_{i}^{\sigma}|\hat{r}^{2}|w_{i}^{\sigma}\rangle-|\langle w_{i}^{\sigma}|\hat{r}|w_{i}^{\sigma} \rangle|^{2}$, are given in Table~\ref{table:label1}, while schematic representation of the TB model is shown in Fig.~\ref{fig:label5}(b).
+Already for $N=5$, the interaction between the H-ZISN edges is so weak that the corresponding hoppings can be neglected ($|t^{\sigma}_{ij}|<$0.01 eV).
 The hoppings beyond the second coordination sphere turn out to be negligible too.
 For $N=12$ all the parameters are almost converged.
-From Table~\ref{table:label1} one can also see that there is only one magnetic orbital (WF2) with nonzero spin-splitting $\Delta_2=\varepsilon_2^{\uparrow}-\varepsilon_2^{\downarrow}$, while the other orbital (WF1) is spin-degenerate ($\Delta_1=0$) independently of the width size.
+From Table~\ref{table:label1} one can also see that there is only one magnetic orbital (WF2) with nonzero spin-splitting $\Delta_2=\varepsilon_2^{\uparrow}-\varepsilon_2^{\downarrow}$, while the other orbital (WF1) is spin-degenerate ($\Delta_1=0$) independently of the ribbon width.